- Standard Limit / Maximum Amount: No Limit (read more)

 - The lease has terminated; and

-Where deductions have been made from the security deposit, the landlord is required to provide the tenant a written notice with an itemized list of all the deductions made to be delivered to the latter within the same timeframe.
+Where deductions have been made from the security deposit, the landlord is required to provide the tenant a written notice with an itemized list of all the deductions.
+The tenant must provide the landlord with a forwarding address to which the landlord must mail all abovementioned items and documents.
+If the tenant fails to provide the landlord with a forwarding address, the tenant shall forfeit their right to pursue any legal action against the landlord’s nonpayment of the security deposit.

-Failure to Return the Security Deposit on Time: If the landlord fails to return the security deposit or what’s left of it with the required written notice, the landlord may be made to give the security deposit back and pay a penalty equal to the amount withheld plus reasonable attorney’s fees.
+Failure to Return the Security Deposit on Time: If the landlord fails to return the security deposit or what’s left of it with the required written notice, the landlord may recover the security deposit and pay a penalty equal to the amount withheld plus reasonable attorney’s fees.
+Tenant’s may sue up to $3,000 in Ohio’s Small Claims Court.

 Security Deposits and Tax Filing in Ohio